generation-org/INTRO-WEB/INTRO-WEB-4 - Advanced HTML/README.md

 ### Exercise #2

 Create a page called `My Store`.
 It should have a table with 3 columns (Item, Name, and Price).
-See the data below and build your table.
+See the data below and build your table:
 ```
 	Oranges	$1 ea.
 	Bananas	$0.75/lb